Donovand4/ConditionalAccessPolicyReport/README.md

 # Note
     The modules used in the script may still be in development and may change during the development cycle.
+    Both the Htmlbody are required for the HTML report to work.

 # TO DO:
     Open to suggestions.